 The Legendary Starfy is among the best-selling Nintendo franchises in Japan, but only one game was ever released in America, and was among the worst-selling Nintendo DS games ever.
 This is likely due to the cutesy title character, and it being one of the few games not subjected to American Kirby Is Hardcore.
 Despite positive reviews and an extensive marketing campaign, US gamers' tendency to favor manliness over cuteness caused the character to be dismissed.
 Even his Assist Trophy in Super Smash Bros.
 Brawl is met with derision rather than praise.

 Many Rated M for Money games, such as God of War, sell horribly in Japan.
-While God Of War III was a massive hit in America, where it sold over two-and-a-half million copies, it barely made it past 100,000 copies in Japan.
+While God of War III was a massive hit in America, where it sold over two-and-a-half million copies, it barely made it past 100,000 copies in Japan.
 Maybe Japan just doesn't want to play as Kratos.
-Similarly in the Netherlands, where they are sold like Vanillaware.
+Likewise, Kratos is popular for Rated M for Manly and excessive Gorn, the things that wouldn't click very much on the Japanese although it'd be wildly popular for Americans.
+In the Netherlands, they are sold like Vanillaware.